lbowenbiggs/lbowenbiggs.github.io/blog/_posts/2017-07-04-linux-network-hell.md

 I decided to write it all down so I would remember.

 I'd already closed all the links, so I had to find the sources I used again.
-I ran across a simple line in an [ArchWiki page about a different Thinkpad](https://wiki.archlinux.org/index.php/Lenovo_ThinkPad_Edge_13):
+I ran across a line in an [ArchWiki page about a different Thinkpad](https://wiki.archlinux.org/index.php/Lenovo_ThinkPad_Edge_13):

 > If you are using the rtl8192ce module, you may experience some intermittent deauthentication issues with newer kernels (tested on 3.4.4-2-ARCH).
 The reason is because **the BIOS is turning off the wireless card when the BIOS deems it to be "inactive."**